prinx/txtpay-php/README.md

 $request = $payment->request($amount, $phone, $network);
 ```

-The `autoConfig` method will Automatically retrieve the configuration in the `.env` file and set them on the payment instance.

 #### Voucher code

 Some networks (typically VODAFONE) require the user to generate a voucher code.
 This code can be easily passed to the request: